This page is for Patrick Joseph Flaherty, major league player in 1899-1911. For other players with similar names, click

 The Colonels were contracted out of the National League after the 1899 season, with many of their players, including Flaherty, being picked up by the Pittsburgh Pirates for the 1900 season.
-Flaherty only played briefly that season, then came back in 1903 with the 1903 Chicago White Sox, going 11-25 on a team that lost 77 total (the other two regular starting pitchers both went approximately .500).
-He did have at least one impressive game, though, matching up against Cy Young in a game where both pitchers pitched shutouts into the 10th inning when Young himself got the winning hit.
-(Source:"Autumn's Glory: Baseball's First World Series")
+Flaherty only played briefly that season, then came back in 1903 with the Chicago White Sox, going 11-25 on a team that lost 77 total (the other two regular starting pitchers both went approximately .500).
+He did have at least one impressive game, though, matching up against Cy Young in a game in which both pitchers pitched shutouts into the 10th inning when Young himself got the winning hit.
+(Source:Autumn's Glory: Baseball's First World Series)

 The next year, 1904, Flaherty was released early in the season by the White Sox, and the Pirates, who needed a pitcher, signed him.
 He surprised by going 19-9, and leading a good rotation in victories.

 As a hitter, Flaherty had a low average but hit with some power.
-He was occasionally used as a pinch-hitter, and in 1911 (when he pitched 4 games), he finally became largely a position player, appearing in 19 games and pinch-hitting in a number more.
+He was occasionally used as a pinch-hitter, and in 1911 (when he pitched 4 games), he finally became largely a position player with the Boston Rustlers, appearing in 19 games and pinch-hitting in a number more.
 He hit .287 at age 35 and slugged .426, both numbers comfortably above the team averages.